MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 You'll likely make changes to your packaged app to address bugs, add visual assets, or enhance your app with modern experiences such as live tiles.

 After you make your changes, you don't need to run the converter again.
-You can repackage your app by using the MakeAppx tool and the appxmanifest.xml file the DAC generates for your app.
+In most cases, you can just repackage your app by using the MakeAppx tool and the appxmanifest.xml file the DAC generates for your app.
 See [Generate a Windows app package](desktop-to-uwp-manual-conversion.md#make-appx).

+* If you modify any of the visual assets of your app, generate a new Package Resource Index file, and then run the MakeAppx tool to generate a new package.
+See [Generate a Package Resource Index (PRI) file](desktop-to-uwp-manual-conversion.md#make-pri).

+* If you want to add icons or tiles that appear on the Windows taskbar, task view, LT+TAB, snap assist, and the lower right corner of Start tiles, see [(Optional Add Target-based unplated assets](desktop-to-uwp-manual-conversion.md#target-based-assets).

 > [!NOTE]
 > If you make changes to registry settings that your installer makes, you will have to run the Desktop App Converter again to pick up those changes.